saptarshibasu/aws-study/README.md

   * The instance store-backed AMI that you used to launch the instance is missing a required part (an image.part.xx file)
   * If the reason is **Client.VolumeLimitExceeded: Volume limit exceeded**, you have reached your EBS volume limit
   * If the reason is **Client.InternalError: Client error on launch**, that typically indicates that the root volume is encrypted and that you do not have permissions to access the KMS key for decryption
+* Make sure the private key (pem file) on your linux machine has 400 permissions, else you will get **Unprotected Private Key File error**
+* Make sure the username for the OS is given correctly when logging via SSH, else you will get **Host key not found** error
+* Possible reasons for ‘connection timeout’ to EC2 instance via SSH :
+  * Security Group is not configured correctly
+  * CPU load of the instance is high
 * EC2 **shutdown behavior** (Behavior when shutdown signal is sent from inside the OS by running the shutdown command) -
   * Stopped (Default) - The instance will be stopped on receiving the shutdown signal
   * Terminated - The instance will be terminated on receiving the shutdown signal